Noise Levels in Sky Ranch, Santee, CA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Sky Ranch

 Average noise levels for Sky Ranch residents, grouped by direction from the center of Sky Ranch.
-Western Sky Ranch carries the highest population-weighted average; Northern Sky Ranch carries the lowest.
-Just 0% of residents in Northern Sky Ranch live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Sky Ranch.
+The highest population-weighted average is in southwestern Sky Ranch; the lowest is in southeastern Sky Ranch, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Sky Ranch